neo4j-partners/hands-on-lab-neo4j-and-azure/README.md

 To get started, follow the labs in the agenda below in order.

+**Quick Start Options:**
+- **No-Code Track Only (1 hour):** Complete Part 1 (Labs 0-3) to explore Neo4j and AI agents without coding
+- **Full Workshop (3-4 hours):** Complete both Part 1 and Part 2 for the full development experience
-If you already have your Azure account and Aura connection details, you can go straight to [Lab 2 - Start Codespace](Lab_2_Start_Codespace) to start the codespace and begin running the notebooks.
+- **Skip to Coding:** If you already have your Azure account and Aura credentials, go straight to [Lab 4 - Start Codespace](Lab_4_Start_Codespace)

 ## Duration
-3 hours.
+3-4 hours (full workshop) or 1 hour (no-code track only).

 ## Prerequisites
 You'll need a laptop with a web browser.
 Your browser will need to be able to access the Azure Console.
 If your laptop has a firewall you can't control on it, you may want to bring your personal laptop.

 ## Agenda

-### Part 1 - Getting Started
+### Part 1 - No-Code Getting Started
+*This section requires no coding.
+You'll use visual tools and pre-built interfaces to explore Neo4j and AI agents.*

 * Introductions
 * [Lecture - Introduction to Neo4j](https://docs.google.com/presentation/d/1mEXn02TMYJ0nGFj7u5VANQBl1jBJcLGp6dYHB_xY0pQ/edit?usp=sharing) (10 min)
     * What is Neo4j?